 - How would you describe the form or structure of the poem?

-- What connection can you make between the structure of “The Crossing” with the poem’s topic or message?
+- What connection can you make between the structure of “Crossing the Swamp” with the poem’s topic or message?

 - Now, let’s tackle the big question: How does this poem’s structure enhance it’s meaning?